-It is important for the Campus Community to report criminal incidents directly to Auraria Police.
+It is important for the Campus Community to report criminal incidents that occur on campus directly to the Auraria Police.
 However, some victims of crimes may be more inclined to report a crime to someone other than the Auraria Police.
 Under the Clery Act, a crime is "reported" when it is brought to the attention of a Campus Security Authority (CSA).
 If a CSA receives crime information and believes it was provided in good faith, he/she shall document it as a crime report and report it to Auraria Police for the purpose of making Timely Warning reports and for inclusion in the annual statistical disclosure and inclusion in the daily crime log.